modernweb-dev/web/docs/blog/introducing-modern-web/index.md

 npm i -D @web/test-runner-playwright
 ```

-which will bring its on versions of chromium, firefox, and WebKit.
+which will bring its own versions of Chromium, Firefox, and WebKit.

 Once that is available we will activate via some flags in the command of the packages.json